Ramakotireddy9505/GDP-Team04-foodiefinds/README.md

 The app is connected with real-time availability and menu changes from restaurant APIs.
 Customers can view the most recent details on available tables and menu items.
 User Preferences: The software makes restaurant recommendations in accordance with the user's tastes and previous eating experiences.

+---
+**Interface Requirements**:
+Restaurant search with filters for cuisine type, price range, and ratings.Restaurant profiles with photos, menus, and reviews.
+Reservation interface with date, time, and party size selection options.